 - 40 ml extra virgin olive oil PLUS 1-2 tbsp oil per pizza tray

 - 6 g natural yeast or 'brewer's yeast'

-- We used the following as 'standard' topping ingredients on each of our pizzas;
+For the Toppings - we used the following as 'standard' topping ingredients on each of our pizzas.

 - A good sprinkling of salt